Lymah123/100-days-of-code/daily-journal.md

 Day 9: 09/04/25

 - I started working on the issue I was assigned to work on bitcoinfuzz repository
 - One of my PRs on Demand open source repository was approved

+Day 10: 10/04/25

+- I submitted a PR for the issue I was assigned to work on on bitcoinfuzz repository.